Jianxun/WaveDash/context/memory.md

 The project aims to build a modern, web-based dashboard for visualizing simulation data from SPICE/Ngspice ".raw" files (Project "WaveDash").
 This tool will replace older desktop applications like GTKWave, offering a browser-based UI, Plotly/Dash interactivity, and shareable HTML exports.
 The backend will be Python, leveraging libraries like `spicelib` for parsing and `numpy/pandas` for data manipulation.

 ## Current State
-**Phase 2 COMPLETED** ✅ - File upload and SPICE parsing functionality is fully implemented and tested.
+**Phase 3 COMPLETED** ✅ - Signal selection interface and plot action functionality is fully implemented and tested.
 The application now has:
-- Complete file upload interface with drag-and-drop support for .raw files
+- Complete interactive signal list with type classification and visual feedback
-- Full SPICE file parsing using spicelib with conversion to Pandas DataFrames
+- Click-to-select signal functionality with dynamic styling
-- Comprehensive error handling and user feedback for upload issues
+- "Plot to Active Tile" button with conditional enabling based on selections
-- All data properly stored in dcc.Store components for use by other components
+- All signal selection logic integrated with data stores
-- 12 passing tests including integration tests with real SPICE files
+- 24 passing tests including comprehensive coverage of signal selection components

-**Phase 3 IN PROGRESS** - Ready to implement signal selection interface and plot action button.
+**Phase 4 IN PROGRESS** - Ready to implement plot tiles and active tile selection functionality.

 ## Key Decisions
 - Build a new application (WaveDash) using Python, Dash, and Plotly.